-As of March 31, 2023, approximately \$2.3M has been committed to the Phase 1 exploration effort.
+As of September 30, 2023, approximately \$2.9 million has been committed to complete the Phase 1 exploration effort.
 The expenditures have focused on drilling activities at Doby George and field mapping and sampling activities at Wood Gulch and Gravel Creek.
-GoldSpot Discoveries Corp. has made significant progress with a full data compilation for an AI targeting effort over the entire Aura project and has expensed approximately CAD\$188k of the CAD\$350k budget.
+GoldSpot Discoveries Corp. has made significant progress with a full data compilation for an AI targeting effort over the entire Aura project and has expensed approximately CAD\$270k of the CAD\$350k budget.
 This work has been prepaid by the company.
-A total of \$410k remains in the current Phase 1 exploration budget, mainly for IP geophysics, soil geochemistry and metallurgical work at Doby George.
-The metallurgical test work is in progress and is expected to be completed in Q2 2023 while the IP geophysics will be completed in Q3.
+During the quarter the current Phase 1 exploration budget was completed.
+Thirty-three line kilometers of IP geophysics was completed by KLM Geoscience in July and column leach test work at Doby George was completed in September with final reporting expected in Q4.

 Phase 2 will be focused on advancing the Doby George deposits to Pre-Feasibility level and Gravel Creek to Preliminary Economic Assessment level.
-Exploration plans and budgets have been completed to commence Phase 2 and drill contracts have been executed for a maximum of 5,000 meters of reverse circulation and 3,000 meters of diamond drilling at Gravel Creek starting in July, 2023.
-The amount of drilling and timing is subject to additional financing including that announced on May 10, 2023 (see note on subsequent events).
+Exploration plans and budgets have been completed to commence Phase 2 and 1,500 meters of diamond drilling at Gravel Creek was completed up to the end of September, 2023.
+The plan to complete 5,000 meters of reverse circulation drilling was postponed to receive the final geophysics results and due to a lack of funding for the program.
 Additional field work and drilling would continue through to the end of 2024 to complete Phase 2.